bbauska/UC-Davis-JS-Basics/readme.md

   alt="document.getElementById();" />
 </p>

-I\'m going to come over to my code editor here and you can see I\'ve set up a page and I guarantee you it\'s a good idea for you to do this as well.
-I strongly suggest it, but I\'m going to come in here and I\'m going to add, I\'m going to say document if I could type **document.getElementById**.
+I&apos;m going to come over to my code editor here and you can see I&apos;ve set up a page and I guarantee you it&apos;s a good idea for you to do this as well.
+I strongly suggest it, but I&apos;m going to come in here and I&apos;m going to add, I&apos;m going to say document if I could type **document.getElementById**.
 You can see as I start typing, that it even comes right up here and I can actually select it from the list to make sure I get it right.
 Because you have to get the capitalization right.
-It\'s **CamelCased**.
+It&apos;s **CamelCased**.
 The get is lowercase, but E is uppercase, B is uppercase and I uppercase, but the d is lowercase.
-You have to get that right, otherwise, it won\'t work.
-I\'m going to pass in one because it\'s going to match this ID here, and I can set the style.color to red.
+You have to get that right, otherwise, it won&apos;t work.
+I&apos;m going to pass in one because it&apos;s going to match this ID here, and I can set the style.color to red.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 310. console, dom examples (178) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">